jruby/activerecord-jdbc-adapter/README.md

 You can control the host and port the tests will attempt to by setting the environment variables `PGHOST` and `PGPORT`.

-If you want Rails logging enabled during these test runs you can edit *test/jdbc_common.rb* and add the line `require 'db/logger'`.

 To execute a single test case, you can run:

     rake appraisal:{version} test_{db} TEST=test/{tests_file}